 "If you think you know how this one will end, I promise, you don't." —Kara Thomas, author of That Weekend and The Cheerleaders

-For fans of They Wish They Were Us and Sadie comes a propulsive thriller that reminds us that in real life, endings are rarely as neat as happily ever after.
+For fans of The Cheerleaders and Sadie comes a propulsive thriller that reminds us that in real life, endings are rarely as neat as happily ever after.
 A contemporary take on the Lizzie Borden story that explores how grief can cut deep.

 Charlotte lost her mother six months ago, and still no one will tell her exactly what happened the day she mysteriously died.
 They say her heart stopped, but Charlotte knows deep down that there's more to the story.